Purpose, Practicality, Patterns – That’s Functional Training

-To be fair, bodybuilders work hard to enhance the aesthetic quality of their physique.
-Powerlifters and Olympic lifters are strong competitors testing their limits in a specific set of barbell exercises.
+Bodybuilders work hard to build huge muscles and some people like the looks they achieve (and some don’t).
+Powerlifting and Olympic Lifting are strength competitions to see who can lift the most in a specific set of barbell exercises.
 These weightlifting styles are good for developing bulk and power.
-And if that’s what you’re after, that’s cool.
+And if that’s what you’re after, that’s totally cool.

 Purpose and Practicality

 Functional training differs however, in that its purpose is the practical outcome of the training.
-While it might include some elements of bodybuilding and powerlifting, it’s far more comprehensive.
-It’s a program that improves performance in activities of daily living and athletic performance.
+It might include some elements of bodybuilding and powerlifting but it’s far more comprehensive.
+Functional training is a program that improves performance in activities of daily living and athletic performance.
 In this case, it doesn’t matter if you’re a middle-aged parent, an office dweller, a retired business person, an outdoor recreational enthusiast, a triathlete, or an NFL wide receiver.
 Functional training is the practical solution to your purposeful goals.

 Functional training is further defined by its customization for you.
 Perhaps the most important aspect is that everyone starts out with their own unique experiences, skills, and genetic influences.
 No matter what your starting point or your goals, your functional training program will get you from where you are to where you want to go taking into consideration everything that’s relevant: who you are, what you’re capable of and what you want to accomplish.